 For antibiotics, medical advice, and 99% of your medical needs, you’ll want to seek out your healthcare provider.
 But for that other little 1%, you actually have a qualified caregiver right in your own home: Baby!
-No, he can&;t take your temperature or prescribe medicine, but there are ways to ask Baby to help out when you’re sick that will make both of you feel a little better.
+No, she can&;t take your temperature or prescribe medicine, but there are ways to ask Baby to help out when you’re sick that will make both of you feel a little better.

 Can you grab me that?

 When you’re feeling sick and tired, the smallest tasks can exhaust you.
-Asking Baby to fetch you things from across the room or the other side of your home will make him feel useful, give him something to do, and legitimately help you out.
+Asking Baby to fetch you things from across the room or the other side of your home will make her feel useful, give her something to do, and legitimately help you out.
 Baby will probably be happy to grab you an apple from the kitchen or a blanket from the couch, and you’ll be able to focus that extra energy on feeling better.

 You know what’s fun?
 Washing our hands.

 Of course, nothing makes you feel better than some snuggles from Baby, but the last thing you want is for her to get sick too.
 By asking Baby to keep her hands clean, avoid using items you’ve touched, and keep the snuggles to a minimum while (and if) you’re contagious, you’ll hopefully save yourself more sickness down the line.
 Your toddler keeping themselves healthy is the biggest help she can give you.